save-the-animals-0/backend/README.md

 ```
 # User routes:

-> Set the header Authorization as "Bearer <token>" before calling the routes of User.
+> Set the header Authorization as "`Bearer <token>`" before calling the routes of User.

 ## Without verifications: